un01s/crashes/README.md

 For a starter, your code may go crazy.
 The ultimate rescue is still the power button.
 For a browser, you could just shut down the program or the application.
 For a terminal, the combo buttons of ```CTRL``` and ```C``` is another way.
 It is handy to know the usual ways to recover from code errors or computer crashes, big or small.

-To start this, let's start with terminals, replit, and browser.
+To start this, let's start with terminal, replit, and browser.